-- On May 31 (Pentecost Sunday) ...
-If things continue to remain safe and our visitors remain healthy ... we will again hold our 8 am service.
-It will not be broadcast or recorded.
+Our 8 am Worship Services resume for Easter, April 4, 2021!
+This 8 am service will not be broadcast or recorded.
 We encourage those over 60 years of age to attend this service.

-- There will be no choir.
-No gathered children’s time.
-An offering will be received, but the offering plates will not be passed.
+There is still no choir and no gathered children’s time.
+An offering is received, but the offering plates are not be passed.
 (Plates can be found near the front doors.)

-- We strongly encourage the at-risk population to watch or participate remotely.
+We still strongly encourage the at-risk population to watch or participate remotely at 10 am on Facebook or subscribe to our weekly newsletter.
 The at-risk population is defined as “those who are 65 or older, especially those with chronic lung disease; moderate to severe asthma; chronic heart disease; severe obesity; diabetes; chronic kidney disease undergoing dialysis; liver disease; or weakened immune system.”

 First UMC Sealy is taking small steps out of quarantine to resume worship in our sanctuary.
 With Governor Abbott’s and our County Judge's approval, our sanctuary is open for worship on Sunday mornings, with limitations.
 If you decide to come inside the sanctuary, we ask that you follow these guidelines/suggestions and please, please do your best to keep everyone safe.